Dhole/dhole.github.io/content/post/check_mail_gpg.md

 press "P S" (PGP setting, Sign only) before sending emails as a reflex act.
 And I sent an email unencrypted to a friend for which I have his GPG key :(

-So I though: It's a very rare case to want to send an unencrypted email to someone for which you have their GPG key.
+So I thought: It's a very rare case to want to send an unencrypted email to someone for which you have their GPG key.
 I think extensions like Enigmail should give you a warning when this happens, to alert you about it.
 In my case, I solved it with a python script that inspects the email, and, if it's